daniel-davidyan/pachu-app/RESTAURANT_REVIEWS_PRIORITY_FIX.md

 # Restaurant Reviews Display Priority Fix

 ## Problem
-On the restaurant/place page, users were seeing Google reviews with "No photos yet" placeholder images, even when those reviews had no actual photos.
-This created a poor user experience.
+On the restaurant/place page, users were seeing:
+1. Google reviews with "No photos yet" placeholder images
+2. "No experiences yet" empty state even when Google reviews existed
+3. No indication when they were seeing reviews from non-friends

 ## Requirements
 1. **Priority 1**: Show reviews from users that the current user is following (friends) - BUT ONLY if friends have actually reviewed
 2. **Priority 2**: If friends haven't reviewed, show Google reviews (with photos if available, with gradient placeholders if not)
 3. **Priority 3**: If no Google reviews exist, show user's own reviews
 4. **Never show "No experiences yet"** if Google reviews are available - always prefer showing something over nothing
+5. **Inform users** when they're seeing Google/non-friend reviews because their friends haven't shared experiences yet

 ## Solution

-### Changes Made to `app/api/restaurants/[id]/route.ts`
+### Changes Made

+#### 1. Backend API: `app/api/restaurants/[id]/route.ts`
+- Added smart priority system for review display
+- Added flags `showingGoogleReviews` and `showingNonFriendReviews` to inform frontend
+- Filter logic ensures users always see content when available

+#### 2. Frontend Page: `app/restaurant/[id]/page.tsx`
+- Added state management for review display flags
+- Added informational banner to notify users when seeing Google/non-friend reviews
+- Banner includes helpful messaging to encourage sharing their own experience

 #### 1. For Google Places (not yet in database)
 - Added logic to prioritize friend reviews over Google reviews